tedhudek/sandbox/eight-essential-tips.md

 4. Own the experience.

 * As tech writers, sometimes we feel like we are at the end of the chain.
-This is something that took me a while to get when I started my career as a tech writer.
+This is something that took me a while to get when I started my career.
 I felt like the feature team owned all the things.
 It was tempting to take the spec and beautify it, and risky to make changes.
 But if you do that, you're not adding any value.
 The real truth is this: you own a chunk of docs just like a developer owns a chunk of code.
+Figure out what you control, and figure out where you're trying to go with it.
 Sure, you're going to ask a bunch of people for feedback and buyoff on your docs.
 But when it comes to your docs, you make the final decisions.
 Be accountable.
 Ask for input, own the output.
 * You can also practice ownership with the product as a whole.
 You don't own all the parts, but as a writer, you're in a unique position to bind the product together.
 Writers are frequently the bridge that connects dev to test, or test to customer.
 Our role spans disciplines, and this gives us, as writers, a great opportunity to spot issues and drive quality.
 Take ownership for the product experience as a whole, not just the docs.
-Think of yourself as an investigative reporter.
-At Microsoft, selfhosting is part of the culture, so everyone is encouraged to own the experience. span of control how you can advance, be part of solution we add value
+At Microsoft, selfhosting is part of the culture, so everyone is encouraged to own the experience.

-unique

 5. Be a lifelong learner.
 Be curious.
 Challenge yourself to wade into new waters. *story* Have a preferred super tool for automating stuff.
 For me, it's PowerShell and Python.
 Ten years ago, I started noodling around with PowerShell to automate a simple task, and from that point on, every time I needed to query something or add metadata or *whatever*, I would take an extra moment and figure out how to do it in PowerShell.
 After a few hundred such times, I got pretty competent.
 So you can learn in little bursts.
 * Teaching is also a great way to add value to your organization.
 So after you learn something cool, teach it to others.